-For the percentage of revenues earned by investee companies which are from the energy transition sector, the Investment Manager is reliant on information provided by investee companies, usually in its financial statements.
-However, it is often the case that this information is not sufficiently detailed to allow the proportion of revenues that are from the energy transition sector to be directly deduced, and the Investment Manager in such cases is required to use its own estimate.
-The Investment Manager believes that while there is a high degree of estimation to this metric, this is unlikely to affect how the environmental characteristic of this product is met.
+For the percentage of revenues earned by investee companies which are from the sustainable infrastructure sector, the Investment Manager is reliant on information provided by investee companies, usually in its financial statements.
+However, it is often the case that this information is not sufficiently detailed to allow the proportion of revenues that are from the sustainable infrastructure sector to be directly deduced, and the Investment Manager in such cases is required to use its own estimate.
+The Investment Manager believes that while there is a high degree of estimation to this metric, this is unlikely to affect how the environmental and social characteristics of this product are met.

 For the weighted average ESG score for the portfolio, there is full reliance on an external data provider to supply ESG scores for investee companies.
 The Investment Manager closely monitors those scores and investigates apparent errors or anomalies that come to its attention, but it is not possible to entirely remove the possibility of error from this calculation.
-However, the Investment Manager believes that any such errors, if they exist, are unlikely to affect how the environmental characteristic of this product is met.
+However, the Investment Manager believes that any such errors, if they exist, are unlikely to affect how the environmental and social characteristics of this product are met.

 For the weighted average carbon intensity of the portfolio, a limitation of the data is that not all investee companies report carbon emissions.
 However, as outlined about in the Methodology section, the data provider uses a variety of mathematical models to overcome this limitation.
-The Investment Manager believes that the use of these models is likely to ensure that the data limitations are unlikely to affect how the environmental characteristic of this product is met.
+The Investment Manager believes that the use of these models is likely to ensure that the data limitations do not affect how the environmental and social characteristics of this product are met.